Skip to main content

 Executives review multiple reports weekly and make decisions under time pressure.
 A 32-page text report requires them to extract the prioritization logic themselves.
 A visual matrix delivers the conclusion immediately: top-left is "do this first," bottom-right is "skip this."
 The cognitive load drops from 20 minutes of reading to 10 seconds of pattern recognition.
 That difference determines whether the deliverable drives action or gets filed.

-Can I use an impact-effort matrix in an AI transformation audit?
+Can I use an impact-effort matrix in an AI readiness assessment?

 Yes, and it's particularly effective because AI opportunities vary wildly in both impact and effort.
 A chatbot deployment might be low-effort and high-impact.
 A full process automation might be high-impact but require months of data cleanup first.
 The matrix prevents the common failure of treating all AI opportunities as equally worth pursuing, which is the mistake that turns promising audits into stalled implementations.